no-go/UART-Smartwatch/README.md

 Features:

-- Taste 1500ms drücken: Uhrzeit (sync), Datum und Nachrichten vom Smartphone holen und durchscrollen
+- Press Button 1.5 s : sync the time between watch and phone.
+Show date and notifications as scrolling chars.
-- Taste 500ms drücken: Uhrzeit (wird intern weiter gezählt), Batterie und Analog Uhr
+- Press Button 0.5 s : show the time calculated by the watch.
+Show the battery level and an analog clock
 - small analog clock
 - digital clock
 - Battery Level
 - more than 18 hours with LiPo 3.7V (170mA)
 - some emoticons works

-Die DIY Smartwatch kann so auch mal ohne Handy die aktuelle Uhrzeit anzeigen.
-Eine Messung ergab, dass nach 6 Stunden die Uhr um ca 1 Min vor geht.
-Das ist besser, als wenn die Uhr nach geht, und Bus/Zug oder so etwas verpasst.
+The DIY smartwatch shows a calculated time without a connection to your phone.
+This time is a bit faster to pretent problems.
+It is about 1 second in 6 hours.

 ## App

-[UART-Smartwatch APK](https://raw.githubusercontent.com/no-go/UART-Smartwatch/master/UART-Smartwatch_App/app/app-release.apk) or get the App from [f-Droid](http://f-droid.org)
+[UART-Smartwatch APK](https://raw.githubusercontent.com/no-go/UART-Smartwatch/master/UART-Smartwatch_App/app/app-release.apk) or get the App from [f-Droid](http://f-droid.org) (pending...)

-### Standortzugriff
+### Location Access

-Aus irgendeinem Grund braucht Android 6 beim Scannen nach BLE Geräten (kurz) Zugriff auf den Standort.
+It is strange, but Bluetooth Low Energy with Android 6 needs Location access to search for BLE devices.

-### Benachrichtigungszugriff
+### Notification Access

-Der App muss Zugriff gewährt werden, um die Nachrichten anderer Apps lesen zu können:
+This App needs access to all notifications.
+You have to add these access in the preferences of your Smartphone:

 ![Benachrichtigungszugriff](stuff/zugriff.png)